Addison's Disease in Dogs: Symptoms, Causes, and Management

 Other Tests

 A urinalysis, electrocardiogram, and diagnostic imaging can also be used to diagnose specific causes and rule out other conditions.
+They can also help us assess your dog’s overall condition.

-Treatment for Addison’s Disease in Dogs
+What Is the Treatment for Addison’s Disease in Dogs

 • Glucocorticoids.
 A common steroid used to mimic cortisol, with prednisone as the primary option.
 It's given orally daily and helps regulate metabolism and manage the body's stress response.

 • Mineralocorticoids.
 These synthetic hormones regulate electrolyte balance, acting as a replacement for aldosterone.
 Desoxycorticosterone pivalate is a common injectable type used.
-DOCP is typically given every 25 to 30 days, with a differing schedule based on your dog's condition.
+DOCP is typically given every 21 to 30 days, with a differing schedule based on your dog's condition.

 In an Addisonian crisis, treatment will consist of fluid therapy, electrolyte correction, immediate hormone replacement, and other supportive care methods.